beamitup/beamitup/README.md

 - ⚡ Fun fact: I wrote and published a book on logical suggestions for robots in 2012!
 Look for books on Amazon, or at their warehouses.
 - https://demonstrations.wolfram.com/AreaAndVolumeOfNDimensionalSpheres/ is a good website for determining which higher dimensional formula you need to calculate which higher dimensional volume or hypervolume, for spheres.
 Wormhole / Space-Time Tunnel Mathematics.
 - Excite Entangled Bodies To Make Wormholes - Physics + A Song - Available On Streaming Music Services Worldwide.
+- Taylor Swift is very good looking in the music video for the song 'Bad Blood', and that music video has Selena Gomez in it as well.
+If Nikki Minaj was a star in that video as well, it would be nearly perfect!
+Look inside buildings, not merely to see if their exteriors are similar, in terms of knowing if you know a location.
+International Business Machines and IBM should all know DeepBlue.

 <!---
 beamitup/beamitup is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.